evanfoss/pcb2csx/README.md

 # License
 This library is LGPL 2/LGPL 3.0.
 LGPL2 is my prefrence but LGPL 3.0 is added to match the license used by CSXCAD.

+# Development
+So far this project is solely mine (Evan Foss) so far.
+Because it's just me and because of the projects history this github project will be where offical distribution happens but the actual development will continue at svn://repo.hu/pcb-rnd/work/fem/matlab